 In most cases the easiest way to navigate the menu will be using a mouse connected to the USB A port of the main unit.
-Alternatively it is possible to use the cursor buttons on the control panel of the unit or the front panel of the Remote Display 30010 as well:
+Alternatively it is possible to use the cursor buttons on the Remote Control 30050 (31900 series), the control panel of the 31960 series or on the optional Remote Display 30010 as well:

-- This button/key moves the cursor to the left or displays the previous menu page. - >: This button/key moves the cursor to the right or displays the next menu page. - V: This button shifts the focus to the next dialog element.
+- This button/key moves the cursor to the left or displays the previous menu page. - >: This button/key moves the cursor to the right or displays the next menu page. - v: This button shifts the focus to the next dialog element.
 Inside dialog boxes it moves to the next selection. - A: This button shifts the focus to the previous dialog element.

 Inside dialog boxes it moves back to the previous selection. - Sel(ect): This button confirms the dialog element highlighted with the cursor keys (i. e. the element that currently has the focus) or changes its status by selecting or deselecting it.